kwakmeensoo/NLP-Project/inference/README.md

 ### Important Notes

 - **NVIDIA Parakeet TDT** and **Kokoro-82M** can be used commercially with proper attribution
-- **NVIDIA NeMo Retriever** requires additional licensing for commercial deployment
+- **NVIDIA NeMo Retriever** is **non-commercial/research use only**
-  - Academic/research use is generally permitted
+  - Academic and research use is permitted under the current license
-  - Commercial users should obtain NVIDIA AI Enterprise license
+  - Commercial deployment requires separate licensing agreement from NVIDIA
+  - Contact NVIDIA for commercial licensing options
 - For real-world deployment, verify license compliance for your specific use case

 ### Additional Resources